DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Getting Assigned Parameters in PowerShell.md

 I've run into this situation many times when writing functions that pass certain parameter key/values to other commands, such as this example:

+!!! info inline end "Splatting"

+    In the `Get-UserItemsParent` function, we used a method called **splatting** when calling the `Get-UserItems` function.
+Splatting is a way to pass all parameters and values to a command as a dictionary instead of writing them out the long way.
+As an example, this:
+    ```powershell
+    $parameters = @{
+       Name = 'Get-UserItems'
+       CommandType = 'Function'
+    }
+    Get-Command @parameters
+    ```
+    Is the same as this:
+    ```powershell
+    Get-Command -Name 'Get-UserItems' -CommandType 'Function'
+    ```
+    Note that when splatting, the dictionary variable (in this case, `$parameters`) is written with an `@` sign instead of a `$`.

+    If you're unfamiliar with splatting, I highly recommend reading [the documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) to learn how you can take advantage of it in your scripts.
+I'll likely cover it and more ways to use it in a future post but for now, back to the article.

 ```powershell
 PS > function Get-UserItems {
     param (